cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 - All the NRI bank accounts will be manually verified as of now
 - `bank_account_proof` is mandatory for NRI bank account verifications

+### Note on manual bank account verifications
+- Manual bank account verifications are performed by Cybrilla's team
+- Currently the TAT for any manual verification is 1 business day

 ### Note on PAN validation
 - You need to provide `pan`, `name` and `date_of_birth` to trigger a PAN validation
 - As a part of this process, investor's PAN, name and date of birth will be verified individually